'Agatha Raisin' Actor Ashley Jensen Is Selling Her Somerset Home

-While Agatha Raisin season 2 is being filmed in nearby Bath, star Ashley Jensen has put her Somerset house on the market following her husband, Terence Beesley’s suicide in the home’s garage.
+While Agatha Raisin Season 2 is being filmed in nearby Bath, star Ashley Jensen has put her Somerset house on the market following her husband Terence Beesley’s suicide in the home’s garage.
 Jensen made the decision to sell the house where her actor-husband, Beesley, 60, ended his life.

 The Daily Record says that after the death of Beesley, who starred in Victoria, the area coroner held an inquest to determine whether Jensen’s husband took his own life.
 Jensen had found her husband unresponsive in his car in their garage.
 Jensen appeared at the inquest to say she was shocked.